QUICK ESCAPE FROM SITE

 Abuse of a position of vulnerability

-Drafters should consider including additional clarifications in sex trafficking laws to explicitly describe the vulnerabilities of trafficking victims, except where drafters decide to use the terms “by any means.”
-A woman’s or girl’s vulnerabilities directly relate to the means traffickers and pimps need to use to sexually exploit women and girls.
+Drafters should include additional clarifications in sex trafficking laws to explicitly describe the vulnerabilities of trafficking victims, and how this relates to the means by which an individual is trafficked.
 Various legal instruments describe this vulnerability as follows:

 • Any situation in which the person involved believes he or she has no real and acceptable alternative but to submit; or